Historia Mundum

 Juscelino Kubitschek in front of the Brazilian presidential palace, in the capital built during his government.
 Public domain image.

-The government of Juscelino Kubitschek (JK), which spanned from 1956 to 1961, marked a milestone in the history of Brazil, characterized by a period of intense transformations and advances in the country’s industrialization and modernization process.
+The government of Juscelino Kubitschek (JK), which spanned from 1956 to 1961, marked a milestone in the history of Brazil.
+It was a period of intense industrial transformation and rapid modernization, when the country tried to change its economic base in only a few years.
 During his presidency, Kubitschek implemented the ambitious Plano de Metas (Goals Plan), whose motto was “50 years in 5,” aiming to accelerate national development.
-This plan involved numerous ambitious investments, among which was the construction of a new capital for the country, the city of Brasília.
-However, such initiatives also brought detrimental consequences to the country’s economic stability, such as high levels of government debt and inflation.
+This plan involved numerous ambitious investments, including the construction of Brasília as a new capital.
+However, such initiatives also brought detrimental consequences to the country’s economic stability, especially high levels of government debt and inflation.
 The problems arising from unrestrained development would only be solved many years later.

 The pursuit of national development

-In 1955, during his electoral campaign for the presidency, Juscelino Kubitschek (JK) highlighted the transition phase through which Brazil was passing, from an agrarian past to a promising future, which would be industrial and urban.
-This was reflected in the economic data of the time, which indicated that the agricultural sector, in 1956, represented a share of the GDP similar to that of the industrial sector — around 21% of the total.
+In 1955, during his electoral campaign for the presidency, Juscelino Kubitschek (JK) highlighted the transition phase through which Brazil was passing.
+The country was moving from an agrarian past toward a future imagined as industrial and urban.
+This was reflected in the economic data of the time: in 1956, the agricultural sector represented a share of GDP similar to that of the industrial sector, around 21% of the total.

-In response to these challenges, his government adopted a national-developmentist strategy, an approach that sought to catalyze national development with a special focus on industrialization.
+In response to these challenges, his government adopted a national-developmentist strategy.
+The approach sought to catalyze national development with a special focus on industrialization.
 This movement was symbolized by the ambitious motto of “50 years in 5”, reflecting the intention to significantly accelerate the country’s development.
 As explained by Brazilian historian Boris Fausto, national-developmentism distinguishes itself from traditional nationalism by its openness to foreign capital.
-In this view, it was not just about promoting national industry, but about fostering a diverse economy that integrated the State, the national private sector, and foreign investments in a joint effort to industrialize Brazil.
+In this view, promoting national industry was not enough: industrialization would depend on a mixed economy in which public coordination, Brazilian business, and foreign capital worked together.

 With the aim of structuring this vision and ensuring its execution, JK created the Development Council (Conselho do Desenvolvimento) in 1956.
 It was Brazil’s first permanent body for economic planning.
-Under the leadership of Lucas Lopes, also president of the National Economic Development Bank (Banco Nacional de Desenvolvimento Econômico, BNDE), the Council brought together various ministries and governmental bodies, aiming to simplify state bureaucracy and organize the economy more effectively.
-This body was directly subordinate to the Presidency, and was dedicated to identifying sectors with the potential for growth, in order to pave the way for a new era of industrial and urban prosperity.
+Under the leadership of Lucas Lopes, also president of the National Economic Development Bank (Banco Nacional de Desenvolvimento Econômico, BNDE), the Council brought together various ministries and governmental bodies.
+Its task was to simplify state bureaucracy, organize economic planning, and identify sectors with growth potential.
+This body was directly subordinate to the Presidency and helped prepare the ground for a new era of industrial and urban prosperity.

 The Goals Plan

-The Plano de Metas (Goals Plan), represented the cornerstone of developmentism during the government of Juscelino Kubitschek, and it is acknowledged as the most complete and coherent set of investments ever planned in the Brazilian economy.
-This ambitious plan was drafted by the Development Council and was characterized as a five-year project, which included investments in the following key areas:
+The Plano de Metas (Goals Plan) represented the cornerstone of developmentism during the government of Juscelino Kubitschek.
+It is acknowledged as the most complete and coherent set of investments ever planned in the Brazilian economy.
+Drafted by the Development Council, the plan was a five-year project drafted by the Development Council and organized around the following key areas:

 • Food